 Winter doesn’t really arrive in Hot Springs until January.
 December weather is chilly, but pleasant.
 Even during January, the average daytime temperature is well into the 40’s and the nighttime average is only in the low 30’s to upper 20’s.
 Most days are bright and sunny making for particularly good hiking.
 With the foliage down, views from the mountain trails are expansive and the long vistas make visible the structure of the mountain ridges.
 Also, the elegance of the bare tree branches contrasts with the lush green of the evergreen plants.
 As such, rhododendron, laurel, pine and hemlock add to the unique beauty experienced only during winter hiking.

 A nice feature of the winter weather in Hot Springs is derived from the topography.
 Because the town is in a slightly warmer valley, it is largely protected from snowfall.
 When snow does fall, it does not last long.
 The 2-3 inches in town might correspond to 10-12 inches in the surrounding mountains that are at higher elevations.
 It is not at all unusual for us to have a dusting of snow here in town but be able to see the nearby mountaintops gloriously white with new fallen snow for several days.
-In winter, if it’s snow you want, you will find it at higher elevations like Max Patch or Wolf Laurel.
+In winter, if it’s snow you want, you will find it at higher elevations like Max Patch or Wolf Ridge Ski Resort.

 By February, the winter days start growing longer and temperatures rise most days into the high 40’s and low 50’s.
 Many accommodations in Hot Springs have fireplaces so they are toasty warm and very inviting.
 The hot mineral springs are open year-round and, with water temperatures of 102-103 degrees, a soak in the springs is great even in the coldest of weather.
 In fact, many people prefer a hot soak during the coldest weather.
 Then when Valentine’s Day arrives in Hot Springs, we know that our short winter is beginning to end and spring is just around the corner.